How can I be exposed?

 Accidentally swallowing contaminated soil or dust

-Eating food that was packaged in material that contains PFAS
+Eating food packaged in material that contains PFAS

-Using some consumer products such as stain resistant carpeting and water repellant clothing
+Using some consumer products such as stain resistant carpeting and water repellent clothing

 - Some grease-resistant paper, fast food containers/wrappers, microwave popcorn bags, pizza boxes, and candy wrappers